js-joda/js-joda/_includes/README.md

 + js-joda is **fast**.
 It is about 2 to 10 times faster than other javascript date libraries.

++ js-joda supports **ECMAScript 5** browsers down to ie9.

++ js-joda is a **port of the threeten** backport **aka Joda-Time**, the predecessor project of threetenbp, that is the base for JSR-310 implementation of the Java SE 8 java.time package.

 + js-joda is **robust and stable**.
-We ported more then 1500 test-cases with a lots of test-permutations from the threeten project.
+We ported more then 1500 test-cases with a lots of test-permutations from the threetenbp project.
 We run the automated karma test-suite against Firefox, Chrome, Node and phantomjs.

-+ js-joda supports **ECMAScript 5** browsers down to ie9.

-+ js-joda is a **port of the threeten** backport **aka Joda-Time**, the predecessor project of threeten, that is the base for JSR-310 implementation of the Java SE 8 java.time package.

 ## Why yet another javascript date and time library